 How to start a project?
 Creating a project from scratch can be every bit as complicated as we want to make it.
 It is true that the level of difficulty will vary enormously depending on the nature, objective and resources available.
 So, there are planning and management apps which can help you on the way.

-However, before starting a project, we have to have a few basic notions clear:
+However, before starting a project design, we have to have a few basic notions clear:

 - A project is dynamic.
 It may vary greatly throughout its duration.
 Thus, it is important to work with flexible planning.